Last updated on October 24th, 2023 at 20:25

 It is hard to compare the caffeine content of a cold brew Vs hot brew coffee as you must use the same beans and the same grind size to have an accurate measurement of how much caffeine is in each drink.

-In short the fewer variable there are the more accurate the comparison will be.
+In short, the fewer variables there are, the more accurate the comparison will be.

 Cold Brew Vs Hot Brew Taste

-This is one of the most important aspects that people and coffee drinkers want to know, how does cold brew and hot brewed coffee compare in the test test.
+This is one of the most important aspects that people and coffee drinkers want to know, how does cold brew and hot brewed coffee compare in the taste test.

 Let’s start with the taste profile of a cold brew coffee.